qbzzt/etherdocs/startingout/readme.md

 ```
 truffle compile
 ```
-3. Connect to the Ganache network you are running locally:
+3. Connect to the Ganache network you are running locally.
+The `development` network is the default:
 ```
 truffle console --network development
 ```